abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 * Properly handles the error messages sent by the server and throws proper exceptions.

 ##### Differences
 Static generic proxies provide better performance because it doesn't need to run on runtime, but you should **re-generate** once changing API endpoint definition.
-Dynamic generic proxies don't need **re-generate** again because working on the runtime can take more a bit of time.
+Dynamic generic proxies don't need **re-generate** again because it works on the runtime but it happens more a bit time.

+Now focus on how to do it,
-First, add Volo.Abp.Http.Client NuGet package to your client project:
+Firstly add Volo.Abp.Http.Client NuGet package to your client project:
 ````shell
 Install-Package Volo.Abp.Http.Client
 ````